php-vcr/php-vcr/Readme.md

 ## Features

-* Automatically records and replays your HTTP interactions with minimal setup/configuration code.
+* Automatically records and replays your HTTP(s) interactions with minimal setup/configuration code.
 * Supports common http functions and extensions
-  * everyting using [streamWrapper](http://php.net/manual/en/class.streamwrapper.php): fopen(), fread(),file_get_contents(), ... without any modification
+  * everyting using [streamWrapper](http://php.net/manual/en/class.streamwrapper.php): fopen(), fread(), file_get_contents(), ... without any modification
-  * curl(), curl_multi() using [runkit extension](http://www.php.net/manual/en/book.runkit.php) and `runkit.internal_override=1` in your php.ini
   * [SoapClient](http://www.php.net/manual/en/soapclient.soapclient.php) using your own wrapper class
+  * curl(),  using [runkit extension](http://www.php.net/manual/en/book.runkit.php) and `runkit.internal_override=1` in your php.ini
+  * Todo: curl_multi()
 * The same request can receive different responses in different tests--just use different cassettes.
 * Disables all HTTP requests that you don't explicitly allow (except SoapClient if not configured).
+* Request matching is configurable based on HTTP method, URI, host, path, body and headers, or you can easily implement a custom request matcher to handle any need.
+* Todo: The recorded requests and responses are stored on disk in a serialization format of your choice (currently YAML and JSON are built in, and you can easily implement your own custom serializer) and can easily be inspected and edited.
+* Todo: Supports PHPUnit annotations
 * Todo: Automatically re-records cassettes on a configurable regular interval to keep them fresh and current.
-* Todo: Supports PHPUnit annotations
-* Todo: The recorded requests and responses are stored on disk in a serialization format of your choice (currently YAML and JSON are built in, and you can easily implement your own custom serializer) and can easily be inspected and edited.
-* Todo: Request matching is configurable based on HTTP method, URI, host, path, body and headers, or you can easily implement a custom request matcher to handle any need.

 ## Usage example